 2- Define deliverables / end products

 Unlike traditional project plans that are based on a list of activities, build your plan with well defined End Products.
-Knowing what needs to be delivered along the way makes it clear for every participant on what they must accomplish.
-Focusing on End products changes the culture of the organisation to delivering and not working.
+Be clear on what needs to be delivered at its stage so that every participant know what must be accomplished.
+Focusing on End products changes the culture of the organization to DELIVERING and not WORKING.

 3- Get the commitment/ support of each participant from the beginning

-Delivering on time is also about committing each participant before the adoption of the plan.
+Another project management best practices is about committing each participant before the adoption of the plan.
 Everyone has to have a clear understanding that they are all on the same boat.
 They all have to buy in and feel that if something goes wrong everyone sinks.

 4- Implement a culture of accountability

 “I’m on it!”
 Constantly asking and reviewing progress makes people accountable for their work.
-Go over the plan periodically and ask repeatedly “who and when is this delivered”?
+Go over the plan periodically and ask repeatedly “who and when is this delivered?” it will become part of the organization culture.

 5– Make the team review the plan periodically or as often as needed

 Most of the time plans are drawn at the beginning of a project and then are put into a drawer.
-Force yourself and the team to go over, review and adjust, always respecting the deadline and budget..
+But one of the project management best practices is to force yourself and the team to go over, review and adjust, always respecting the deadline and budget..
 Reviewing it often enables us to anticipate problems instead of react to them.

 6- Work from the deadline backwards

 Something I have learned from working as a project manager for many years at McKinsey & Company is to work from the end result.
-Deadlines and end product are defined at the beginning.
-From there you envision the end result (establish your main hypothesis)and work the steps that have to be performed in order to arrive to the end product and to the deadline.
+Deadlines and end product are defined at the beginning of the project.
+From there you envision the end result (establish your main hypothesis) and work the steps that have to be performed in order to arrive to the end product, proof (or disproof) your hypothesis and comply with the deadline.
 Most of the time the end product that you envision at the beginning is far from the final result but by having an hypothesis you have cut the work in half.
 It is just a question to prove or disprove your hypothesis.
 Very efficient!

 7- Analyze other options for critical paths